-There is wide variability in the mental abilities, behavior and physical development of persons with Down syndrome.
-Well informed and supportive families, therapists, school and community personnel help people with Down syndrome achieve their best developmental potential.
+There is wide variability in the mental abilities, behavior and physical development of people with Down syndrome.
+Informed and supportive families, therapists, school and community personnel help people with Down syndrome reach their highest developmental capability.

 Children with Down syndrome may have special medical problems including: